Scene - Cut - Print!

 JCW Outdoors - 2.69K subscribers: I’m going to throw flushers a bone here and offer up this channel.
 One of the least followed of the folks I enjoyed, the guy is well-spoken and an honest hunter.
 The venue is almost soley east-river South Dakota pheasant hunting but the locations are generally publically accessible and the birds are wild.
 The action and locations are “real” and, having to retrieve inordinate number of cripples, the yellow lab in these productions is a doll.

-Bonus: Hank Patterson - 29.8K subscribers: Okay, this guy is no uplander but anyone interested in fly-fishing and also likes to laugh will enjoy his work.
+Bonus: Hank Patterson - 29.8K subscribers: Okay, this guy is no uplander but anyone interested in fly-fishing and comedy will enjoy his work.

 All for the passing of time until we can get out and make our own memories - videos or not!

 (*) Often thus portrayed by hate-filled media, I used the misleading depiction of hunters so that folks new to hunting would recognize the familiar scene.
-Relax, surely you know by now that it’s okay to make light of hunters (and Christians) because we have spines and don’t feel the compulsion to retaliate - no matter how well deserved.
+Relax, surely you know by now that it’s okay to make light of hunters (and Christians) because we have spines and don’t feel the compulsion to retaliate - no matter how much it might be deserved.